 Master of Science in Biology

-In this intensive program, masters students will work closely with College of Science and Technology faculty members to develop a body of research.
-Faculty members specialize in areas including aquatic and terrestrial ecology, biochemistry, cell biology, and genetics among others.
-Throughout your studies, choose to focus on specializations and research areas including
+In this intensive program, graduate students will work closely with College of Science and Technology faculty members to develop a body of research.
+Faculty members specialize in areas including aquatic and terrestrial ecology, biochemistry, cell biology, and genetics, among others.
+Throughout your studies, you will be afforded the option to choose to focus on specializations and research areas including

 - cellular and molecular neuroscience;

 - computational biology, focusing on computational evolutionary genomics;

 - evolutionary medicine, an interdisciplinary field that examines contemporary human disease within the larger context of evolutionary history;